jruels/microservices-k8s/labs/Tilt.md

   ready in 946ms.
 ```

-If you’re a bit underwhelmed by changing a log level, we do much more soon!
+If you’re a bit underwhelmed by changing a log level, we do more soon.
 The [Tilt Avatars](https://github.com/tilt-dev/tilt-avatars) project is configured to use Live Update for regular development, so we purposefully made a change in a config file that meant the full container would be rebuilt.

 Let’s move on to the next section, where we’ll make more interesting code changes with Live Update.